How Old?

 It would be difficult to pinpoint the inventor of the massless speaker with respect to the most used glow discharge and corona discharge plasma speakers, but things really got going in the 1920s.

-Another glow discharge plasma microphone was patented for Westinghouse by Phillips Thomas in 1925 but more interestingly this was followed by his first patent for a glow discharge plasma loudspeaker in 1927 (applied for 1922).
+A glow discharge plasma microphone was patented for Westinghouse by Phillips Thomas in 1925 but more interestingly this was followed by his first patent for a glow discharge plasma loudspeaker in 1927 (applied for 1922).
 This is the first embodiment of something resembling the plasma speakers we see today, where a glow discharge plasma in air is modulated to produce sound.

 This was followed by patents from General Electric in 1927, "Improvements relating to electric sound-emitting devices or loud speakers".
 This really does well to explain what problems a massless speaker is addressing and describes one of the more basic mechanisms in clear and simple terms.
 Very unusual for a patent, especially in this field.
 It is the earliest description of a simple point to plane corona wind or ion loudspeaker, followed up a year later by a version based on a disc.